elementor/elementor-developers-docs/src/form-actions/action-controls.md

 }
 ```

-Please note that we recommend to add an entire setting section dedicated to your custom action.
+Please note that we recommend adding an entire setting section dedicated to your custom action.

-In addition, you should use [conditional display](./../controls/conditional-display/), to show the section only if the `submit_action` control in the Form Widget has your custom action.
-This way, the entire section is displayed only when the user selected this particular action.
+In addition, you should only use [conditional display](./../controls/conditional-display/), to show the section if the `submit_action` control in the form widget contains your custom action.
+This way, the entire section is displayed only when the user selects this particular action.